 The P-51's carried 110 gallon drop tanks for the VLR missions and 165-gallon tanks when carrying rockets for an attack mission or Air Sea rescue top cover sorties.
 Sway braces were fashioned out of scrap plywood for the larger tanks for extra support.
 But the wood warped or bent causing the tanks to release improperly.
-Scrap metal was then collected, by the engineering sections, and fashioned for the bracing which prevented all Mustangs in every squadron to have them.
+Scrap metal was then collected, by the engineering sections, and fashioned for the bracing which solved the problem.

+Rocket kits became available in May and a few squadrons were installing them.
+However, the lack of kit availability prevented all Mustangs in every squadron to have them.
 This allowed a max of 3 '5' inch rockets under each wing with a 165 gallon drop tank.